Jake Bailey (American football): 2020 season

 He averaged 48.7 gross yards per punt, had a long of 71, and landed 31 punts inside the 20 yard line.

 Bailey was one of three Patriots players, along with special teamer Matthew Slater and cornerback Stephon Gilmore, named to the 2021 Pro Bowl.

 In January 2021, Bailey was named to the 2020 AP All-Pro first team at punter, making him the first Patriots punter so honored.
 He received 26 of 50 votes.
 Bailey was one of three Patriots special teamers named to the team; Gunner Olszewski was named first-team punt returner, and Matthew Slater was named second-team special teamer.

 2022 season

 On August 1, 2022, Bailey signed a four-year, $13.5 million contract extension through the 2025 season.
 He was placed on injured reserve on November 19, 2022.

-2023 season

-On March 10, 2023, Bailey was released by the New England Patriots.
-Then on March 17, 2023, he signed with the Miami Dolphins with contract details undisclosed.
+On March 10, 2023, Bailey was released by the Patriots.

 Miami Dolphins

 On March 17, 2023, Bailey signed with the Miami Dolphins.

+On March 14, 2024, Bailey re-signed with the Dolphins on a two-year contract extension.